Jo-Ee/a2-hackernews-reader-tutorial/README.md

 <a name="multiple-components"></a>
 ## Multiple components
-Seems like our code has begin to become longer and longer, why not we refactor the code abit.
+Lets try split our components in to multiple components and see how multiple components work together with each other.

 Create these 3 new files, `src/news-list.component.ts`, `src/news-list.component.html`, `src/news-item.component.ts`